Clastify logo

 What a cell does

-An electric cell transfers energy to moving charges in a circuit by converting energy from another store into electrical energy.
-It isn't a tiny electron pump; the metal wires already have mobile charge carriers inside them.
+An electric cell is a device that transfers energy to moving charges in a circuit by converting energy from another store into electrical energy.
+It isn’t a tiny electron pump; the metal wires already have mobile charge carriers inside them.
 What the cell does is set up an electric field around the circuit, and that field causes the charges to drift.

 Electromotive force is an energy-per-charge quantity.
-It describes the energy supplied by a source to the charge that passes through it.
-The name is historical: emf is not a force.
-Its unit is the volt, the same as potential difference, since both are measured in joules per coulomb.
+It describes the energy a source supplies to charge as the charge passes through it.
+The name is a historical one: emf is not a force.
+Its unit is the volt, the same as potential difference, since both are measured as joules per coulomb.

-A complete dc circuit acts like a system with a source and sinks.
-The cell is the source, transferring energy to charges.
-Resistors, lamps and motors are sinks, transferring that energy into internal energy, light or mechanical work.
-This is why comparing a circuit with a heat engine or the atmosphere makes sense: each one involves flows driven by differences, with energy transferred between parts of a system.
+A complete dc circuit works like a system with a source and sinks.
+The cell acts as the source, transferring energy to charges.
+Resistors, lamps and motors act as sinks, transferring that energy into internal energy, light or mechanical work.
+This is why comparing a circuit with a heat engine or the atmosphere makes sense: each involves flows driven by differences, with energy transferred between parts of a system.
 The difference provides the drive.
 A heat engine is driven by a temperature difference; a chemical cell is driven by chemical reactions.

 Image